 3.05.
 Regular Employment means non-exempt, regular full- or part-time employment.
 It does not include full- or part-time exempt employees whose employment is contingent on possession of a license to practice a particular profession, including, but not limited to, medical doctors, pharmacists, attorneys and accountants.

 3.06.
+Tribe shall mean the Little River Band of Ottawa Indians, including any and all of its enterprises.

-Tribal Descendant means a person who is the first generation, biological issue of a Tribal Member of the Little River Band of Ottawa Indians.
+3.07 Tribal Descendant means a person who is the first generation, biological issue of a Tribal Member of the Little River Band of Ottawa Indians.

-3.07.
+3.08.
 Tribal Member means an individual who is enrolled in the Little River Band of Ottawa Indians, or who held such membership at the time of his or her death.